mikaelvesavuori/figmagic-example/src/elements/Checkbox/Checkbox.description.md

 # Input: Checkbox

 Perfect for that feeling of completeness: click.
-And your done!
+And you're done!
 What a feeling.